Get more hits in the Digitalarkivet

 We can use the asterisk at the end of a word.
-If we write An*, this search will bring up all names that starts with An → Anne, Ane, Anna, Anbjørg etc.
+If we write An*, this search will bring up all the names that start with An → Anne, Ane, Anna, Anbjørg etc.

-If we use the asterisk in the beginning of the word like *ls, this will give you all names that ends with ls → Nils, Niels, Truls, Truels etc.
+If we use the asterisk in the beginning of the word like *ls, this will give you all names that end with ls → Nils, Niels, Truls, Truels etc.

-You have to put in at least two letters or number in addition to the asterisk, if not, the search will be to heavy for the database to run.
+You have to put in at least two letters or number in addition to the asterisk.
+If not, the search will be too heavy for the database to run.